Gemma Spence

 Understanding a series of key questions will undoubtedly offer a strong starting point for shaping your strategy in this area…

-Download The Future Shopper 2025
+Download our 2025 Future Shopper report

 While marketplaces remain dominant across the customer journey, some are seeing a decline in their share of wallet.
 The Future Shopper 2025 report shows that the combined share of purchases across leading, secondary, and other marketplaces has dropped from 29% last year to 22% this year.